udexon/PhosCloudless/Ownership_Rewards.md

 Has a standard Phos interface, makes fee structure possible / easier / measurable?

-Phos provides metaprogramming features / words to help measure / manipulate code of high level programming languages.
-Required for fees calculations and other purposes.
-How to track usage, owners etc.
+___Phos provides metaprogramming features / words to help measure / manipulate code of high level programming languages, not just RPN to function mapping!!___ Required for fees calculations and other purposes.
+How to track usage, owners etc. Relate this to metaprogramming section above??

 separate fee structure from tipping, fee structure is promise, tipping is to deliver promise.